elementbound/gms-dijkstra-gpu/README.md

 ## Promises ##
 None :P This is something I spend a single afternoon with and rarely if ever look back.
-However, the code could use some obvious improvements, so who knows. **However, you are free to work on it, too*.* I'd be glad to be notified if so :)
+However, the code could use some obvious improvements, so who knows. *However, you are free to work on it, too.* I'd be glad to be notified if so :)

 ## License ##